curityio/nginx_oauth_proxy_module/README.md

 >
 > **Context**: `location`

-A cookie prefix name must be provided, and common conventions are to use company / product names.\
+A cookie prefix name must be provided, such as a company and / or product name.\
 The value of `example` used in this README can be replaced with your own custom value.\
 The maximum allowed length of the prefix is 64 characters.